rimesc/mytasks-client/README.md

       authCallback: 'YOUR_AUTH_CALLBACK'
     };

 The `apiBase` and `authCallback` fields are only needed by production builds.
-In development they're defaulted to `http://localhost:8080/api/` and `http://localhost:4200/login` respectively.
+In development, defaults of `http://localhost:8080/api/` and `http://localhost:4200/login` respectively are used.

 To run the end-to-end tests, you will also need to replace `e2e/credentials.ts` with a file containing some valid user credentials as follows: